microsoft/perfview/documentation/SettingUpRepoInVS2015.md

 using Visual Studio 2015.
 It also goes through important routine tasks like getting the latest changes from GitHub and submitting a pull request to the master branch.

 It will show you how to do this using just Visual Studio 2015.
-It will also show how to do this with command line GIT as well.
 Older version of Visual Studio as well as other IDEs are possible, but not covered here.
+You can also use 'raw' git commands but I don't cover that here.

 We use the PerfView project https://github.com/Microsoft/perfview as an example but the vast majority of this section applies to any open source GitHub hosted project.

-The step-by-step instructions will not make a whole lot of sense however without a certain amount of background knowlege about a basic understanding of what GIT and GitHub do and some of the basic concepts associate with the GIT source code control system.
+The step-by-step instructions will not make a whole lot of sense however without a certain amount of background knowledge about a basic understanding of what GIT and GitHub do and some of the basic concepts associate with the GIT source code control system.
 This is where we start.